The engineering realities behind building ultrasound systems

 Modular architectures: designing systems that can scale

-One of the core challenges in ultrasound development is that many systems are built around fixed channel counts and tightly coupled hardware architectures.
-This can make it difficult to explore new imaging strategies or adapt systems to different probe configurations.
+Many ultrasound systems are built around fixed channel counts and tightly coupled hardware architectures, making it difficult to adapt systems as requirements change.

 Explore the role of modular architectures in ultrasound R&D.